Dukkah or Duqqa is a Middle-Eastern and Egyptian nut, herb, and spice blend used as a dip for bread and a condiment for veggies.

 What is Dukkah made of?

-Dukkah is an Egyptian and Middle Eastern condiment made of spices, nuts, and seeds.
+Dukkah is an Egyptian condiment made of spices, nuts, and seeds.
 Common ingredients are cumin seeds, coriander seeds, sesame seeds, toasted hazelnuts, black pepper, salt, and dried oregano.

 Is dukkah the same as Zaatar?

-Dukkah and zaatar are both condiments from the Middle Eastern regions of the world.
+Dukkah and zaatar are both condiments from Eastern Mediterranean regions.
 However, the two are different.

-Za’atar is a simpler condiment made with oregano, sesame seeds, sumac, salt, and other spices.
+Za’atar is a condiment made with oregano, sesame seeds, sumac, salt, and other spices.

-On the other hand, Dukkah is made with a mix of toasted nuts, sesame seeds, and sometimes za’atar is added to it.
+On the other hand, Dukkah is made with a mix of toasted nuts and sesame seeds, and sometimes za’atar is added to it.
 Both are used as a dip with warm pita bread.

 Make Ahead & Storage

 Make ahead: Dukkah is an excellent recipe to make ahead as it keeps well for several weeks.
-It’s great to have it in your pantry, ready to spice up your dinners.
+It’s great to have it in your pantry to spice up your dinners.

-Room temperature: keep Dukkah in an airtight container (we use a sealed mason jar) at room temperature for about a month before it loses its fragrant texture and the flavors start to dwindle.
+Room temperature: Store Dukkah in an airtight container (we use a sealed mason jar) at room temperature for about a month before it loses its fragrant texture and the flavors start to dwindle.

-Freezer: if you plan to store it for more than one month, then we recommend freezing it.
-To do so, transfer it into a freezer-friendly bag and freeze it for up to 6 months.
+Freezer: If you plan to store it for over a month, we recommend freezing it.
+Transfer it into a freezer-friendly bag and freeze it for six months.

 Thaw: thaw at room temperature in a dry corner of your kitchen.